komodoooo/Arb-tool/README.md

-site         => parse an user target (website) fingerprint  => capture the html code of a site linkshunt    => view the correlated links in a site portchecker  => check the open port on a target ip xml-version  => show the xml version of a site fuzzer       => do the directory fuzzing in a site
+site         => parse an user target (website) fingerprint  => capture the html code of a site linkshunt    => view the correlated links in a site portscan     => check the open port on a target ip xml-version  => show the xml version of a site fuzzer       => do the directory fuzzing in a site
 -r           => reset & clear display